Bakr-Al-Tamimi/arabic-poetry-presenatation/README.md

 A: After loading the application, all operations are performed locally in your browser.
 No internet connection needed.

 **Q: Are my poems saved?**
 A: Yes!
+The application offers two save systems:
+1. **Auto-save**: Your current work is saved automatically after every second
+2. **Poem Library**: You can save up to 50 poems with different names

-The application automatically saves your work in your browser using localStorage.
-Your poem will remain saved even after reloading the page or closing the browser.
-Saved data is automatically deleted after one week of inactivity.
-For permanent storage, it's recommended to export your work as PDF or Word files.
+Poems are automatically deleted after 7 days.
+For permanent storage, export as PDF or Word.

+**Q: How many poems can I save?**
+A: You can save up to 50 poems in the local library.
+This limit ensures good application performance.

 **Q: What if I have an odd number of lines?**
 A: The application ignores the last line if it doesn't have a matching verse.
 Ensure you have an even number of lines.